Chumash: tswana'ał 'išup Español: Poleo, Alforfon, Flor de Borrego

 Irrigation: Low water needs

 If you sit long enough and watch a California Buckwheat, you will see layers of predators.
-You will see the native bees, the flower flies and wasps, then predators of the flower insects, then insect predators fo the predators, and then a bird would show up and eat the predator of the predator, and then a butterfly would fly into the middle of the fray.
+You will see the native bees, the flower flies and wasps, then predators of the flower insects, then insect predators of the predators, and then a bird would show up and eat the predator of the predator, and then a butterfly would fly into the middle of the fray.
 In a small garden you can sit a couple feet away from this shrub and watch 50 or maybe 100 insects interact at one time.